-Mountain Gorillas are the largest existing species among primates family unit.
-They are ground-dwelling, mainly herbivorous apes that inhabit the forests of Uganda, Rwanda and DR Congo.
+Get to know all About Mountain Gorillas which are the largest existing species among primates family unit.
+Mountain Gorillas are ground-dwelling, mainly herbivorous apes that inhabit the forests of Uganda, Rwanda and DR Congo.
 Gorillas are divided into two species and either four or five subspecies.
 The Deoxyribonucleic acid (DNA) of gorillas is highly similar to that of a human, from 95-99% basing on what is counted, and they are the next closest living relatives to humans after the two chimpanzee species.
 Gorillas’ natural habitats cover tropical or subtropical forests in Africa.
 The mountain gorillas dwell in the Albertine Rift montane cloud forests of the Virunga Volcanoes, ranging in altitude from 2,200–4,300 metres (7,200–14,100 ft).

 In the midst of the animals, there are few that have sparked the imagination of man as much as the gorilla, the biggest of the living primates and the last member of the ape family known to science.
 Most gorillas live in remote regions in various dense forests in tropical Africa, and only in the last 30 years have scientists learned details of their life in the wild.
 A sequence of eight volcanoes known as the Virunga Volcanoes runs through a western section of the Rift Valley, forming part of the border between Uganda, Democratic Republic of Congo and Rwanda.
 These stunning mountains and the nearby Bwindi Impenetrable National Park in Uganda are the last refuges of the most endangered of the gorilla subspecies, the Mountain Gorillas.
 Only about 880 of these individuals remain today in the whole world.